Society of American Indians: Red Progressives

 The early leaders of the Society were known as the "Red Progressives".
 Progressive American Indians referred to themselves as such because they shared the enthusiasm and faith of the white reformers in the inevitability of progress, and belief in social improvement through education and governmental action.
-All them fought hard and for what they had won and expected that gains could not be made without pains.
+All of them fought hard and for what they had won and expected that gains could not be made without pains.
 They had a good deal of the psychology of the self-made man and very little of the psychology of the passive victim of circumstance.
 The Society was born of hope, rather than despair.
 Not the last stand of and embattled people, but a new force in American life.
 The choice of Columbus Day for the opening of the founding conference of the Indian reformers, October 12, 1911, was to be a new beginning for American Indians.

 Society members were educated professionals from the fields of medicine, nursing, law, government, education, anthropology, ethnology and clergy.
 There were no chiefs or tribal leaders amongst them.
 The most important single influence at the conference was that of eastern Indian boarding schools, especially Carlisle.
 The bond among Carlisle alumni was so strong that it provided the major source of Pan-Indian leadership.
 Red Progressives remained in close touch with tribal life and used both Indian and American names.
 Many were the sons and daughters of influential tribal leaders from New York, the Great Lakes, Oklahoma and the Great Plains.
 Of the expanded committee, six were born or had lived in Oklahoma, and almost all were from Eastern, Prairie or Plains Tribes: four from tribes of the Six Nations Confederacy, two from the Lakota, two from the Five Civilized Tribes, three from the Chippewa, one each from the Blackfoot, Pottawattamie, Winnebago, Omaha, Osage, Apache and Klamath, and born into progressive families and tribes with social and marital connections to non-Indians.
 Also many were previously or currently employed by the Bureau of Indian Affairs.
 Their perspective was unique, and they used their education to champion American Indian rights.